 - Saratoga Springs Resort and Spa (DVC resort, not connected with a Deluxe Resort)

-Step 1: See how many points you'll need for your stay.
-You would need to consult a DVC point calculator to help you figure it out.
+See how many points you’ll need for your stay.
+To do that, you will need to consult a DVC point calculator to help you figure it out.

 A standard room booked through Disney will often cost 50% more.